siddharthdevilz/sid-coding-test/Readme.md

 ### Requirements
 Developed using Python 3.
-Working AWS credentials should be available in the system e.g. `for mac, in ~/.aws/credentials`
+Working AWS credentials should be provided in the system The AWS account would need permissions to read/write to S3 and start Athena jobs/queries (athena:StartQueryExecution) e.g. `for mac, in ~/.aws/credentials`

 Install required python modules with
 ```
-pip3 install requirements.txt
+pip3 install -r requirements.txt
 ```

 ### Files included